The following information may help to address your question:

 What is Kawasaki disease?

-is a condition that involves inflammation of the blood vessels.
+is a disease that involves inflammation of the blood vessels.
 It is typically diagnosed in young children, but older children and adults can also develop this condition.
-Kawasaki disease begins with a fever that lasts at least 5 days.
+Kawasaki disease begins with a fever that lasts at least five days.
 Other classic symptoms may include red eyes, lips, and mouth; rash; swollen and red hands and feet; and swollen lymph nodes.

-Sometimes the condition affects the coronary arteries (which carry oxygen-rich blood to the heart).
-This can lead to serious heart problems.
+Sometimes the disease affects the coronary arteries which carry oxygen-rich blood to the heart, which can lead to serious heart problems.
 Kawasaki disease occurs most often in people of Asian and Pacific Island descent.

 The cause of Kawasaki disease is unknown.